mangez84/adorepasta/README.md

 ### Upcoming Features

-- None at the moment.
+- Statistics on the most common ingredient in the database will be added in a later release.

 ## Technologies Used